heyakshayhere/healthcare_chatbot/README.md

 - First train the model
 - Then we will add custom indent and actions
 - Also, we will edit the stories based on how we need the bot according to the requirements
-- You can take the reference of the previous work
+- You can take the reference of the previous batch work

 ## License